3 BIG Ways to Make Your Business Look More Professional

 – Do you honour the date and time?

 – Life happens – keep an open communication line to put another meeting arrangement in place.
 People are usually very understanding and accommodating.
-They expect of us to treat them with respect and this means that we acknowledge them as important to us and our business.
+They expect us to treat them with respect and this means that we acknowledge them as important to us and our business.

 Quotations

 Make sure to deliver a quotation within the agreed-upon timeframe.
-Many businesses pitch up to do a quote, but do not bother to follow it through.
+Many businesses pitch up to do a quote but do not bother to follow it through.
 The reputation of our business can be tarnished severely.

 When other people in your business make commitments on your behalf